-The town of Mixnitz and the shelter called Guten Hilter were declared as natural assets in 1978.
+The town of Mixnitz and the shelter called Guten Hilter were declared natural assets in 1978.

 In 1896, the first tourists to try and conquer the gorge valley, which had previously been called impassable, were unsuccessful.
-The wildness of nature, the unpredictability of the river, and the slippery cliffs caused injury to the first visitors, which in turn initiated the interest of the Graz Alpinist Club.
+The wildness of nature, the unpredictability of the river, and the slippery cliffs caused injury to the first visitors, which initiated the interest of the Graz Alpinist Club.
 In 1901, they began to build the walkability of the gorge.
-Bear Gorge has since become one of the best known and most popular tourist destinations in the Alps.
+Bear Gorge has since become one of the best-known and most popular tourist destinations in the Alps.

-The Bear Gorge got its name from the fact that there were many bears living in the area, but even for them, the gorge was a difficult and dangerous terrain.
+The Bear Gorge got its name because many bears lived in the area, but even for them, the gorge was a difficult and dangerous terrain.

-Since there is no way to turn back in the gorge, make sure in the parking lot that you have stored everything you need.
+Since there is no way to turn back into the gorge, ensure you have stored everything you need in the parking lot.

 - a small backpack